 An irrevocable standby letter of credit is required for all fixed-prize electronic raffles.
 For other electronic raffle types, licensing authorities may require a financial guarantee for prizes.

 5.3.1 (a) (vii) Combining online and in-person ticket sales

 Licensees have the flexibility to sell tickets for an electronic raffle both in person and online.
 For an electronic raffle that combines both in-person and online sales, such as a 50/50, licensees must conclude the draw before they can open sales at the same venue(s) for another raffle of the same type that combines in-person and online sales.

 5.3.1 (a) (viii) Limit on concurrent online raffles

-Licensees may conduct and manage a maximum of two online raffles at the same time.
+Licensees may conduct and manage a maximum of four online raffles at the same time.
 (The term online refers to sales that occur when a customer uses the internet to purchase a ticket.)

 5.3.1 (a) (ix) Electronic raffle solutions